 - 1. Phase II EE&C-C Computational Period The 12-month period from June 1, 2013 through May 31, 2014. - 2.
+Phase II EE&C-C Initial Reconciliation Period June 1, 2013 through March 31, 2014 for the initial period of the rider. - 3.
+Phase II EE&C-C Reconciliation Period The 12-month period ending March 31 each year thereafter, except for the Initial Reconciliation Period, for the duration of this rider. - 4.
 Peak Load Contribution ("PLC") A Customer's contribution to the Company's transmission zone normalized summer peak load, as estimated by the Company in accordance with PJM rules and requirements.

-The Company will submit to the Commission by March 31 of each year starting March 31, 2014: (1) a reconciliation between actual Phase II EE&C-C revenues and actual Phase II EE&C-C costs through February of that year, as adjusted for removal of gross receipts tax; (2) any adjustment to the forecasted Phase II EE&C-C revenues anticipated to be billed during March through May of that year, as adjusted for removal of gross receipts tax; (3) any adjustment to the Phase II EE&C costs based upon actual costs incurred through February and any revised estimates for future months (including, but not limited to, re-evaluation or re-design of Phase II EE&C Programs and re-allocation of Phase II EE&C Program Costs to the designated Rate Schedules), subject to the amount permitted to be recovered under 66 Pa.C.S. § 2806.1; (4) the subsequent effect of the EE&C cost adjustment, Billing Unit forecast update, and reconciliation to the Phase II EE&C-C rates adjusted for gross receipts tax, and levelized over the period of the upcoming June 1 and continuing through the following May 31; and (5) the Phase II EE&C budget estimate for the forthcoming annual calculation period (June 1 through May 31) by rate class.
+The Company will submit to the Commission by May 1 of each year starting May 1, 2014: (1) a reconciliation between actual Phase II EE&C-C revenues and actual Phase II EE&C-C costs through March of that year, as adjusted for removal of gross receipts tax; (2) any adjustment to the forecasted Phase II EE&C-C revenues anticipated to be billed during April through May of that year, as adjusted for removal of gross receipts tax; (3) any adjustment to the Phase II EE&C costs based upon actual costs incurred through March and any revised estimates for future months (including, but not limited to, re-evaluation or re-design of Phase II EE&C Programs and re-allocation of Phase II EE&C Program Costs to the designated Rate Schedules), subject to the amount permitted to be recovered under 66 Pa.C.S. § 2806.1; (4) the subsequent effect of the EE&C cost adjustment, Billing Unit forecast update, and reconciliation to the Phase II EE&C-C rates adjusted for gross receipts tax, and levelized over the period of the upcoming June 1 and continuing through the following May 31; (5) the Phase II EE&C budget estimate for the forthcoming annual calculation period (June 1 through May 31) by rate class; and (6) any other changes or adjustments approved by the Commission pertaining to the implementation of the Phase II EE&C Plan.
 There shall also be a final reconciliation of amounts to be collected or refunded after May 31, 2016.